-Digital environment requires new skills from the researchers.
-The researcher has to know for instance the complexities of legislation or how to choose the suitable IT solutions for keeping their data secure.
-Fortunately, the researchers are not left alone to wonder these issues, we have several services available for data management.
+The digital environment requires new skills from researchers.
+For example, a researcher has to understand the complexities of the relevant legislation, or know how to choose suitable IT solutions to keep their data secure.
+Fortunately, researchers are not left to navigate these issues alone, as we have several services available for data management.

-Data management planning (DMP) is too often considered as a burden and bureaucratic procedure.
-However, the DMP is a useful tool that helps researchers to better prepare for the research process and to identify potential risks.
-DMP also has significant pedagogical potential, and with DMP’s organizations can develop the infrastructure and services needed to conduct research.
+Data management planning (DMP) is too often considered a burden and a bureaucratic procedure.
+However, a data management plan is a useful tool that helps researchers prepare more effectively for the research process and identify the potential risks.
+DMP also has significant pedagogical potential and, in collaboration with DMP organisations, can develop the infrastructure and services needed to conduct research.

-The key components of research data management consist of knowing and describing your data, following ethical and legal principles, understanding the workflows related to securing, storing, sharing, archiving, opening and publishing your data.
-Here we take a closer look at these components of RDM and their relationship with the scientific conduct of research and partially with the basic services provided by the home organization.
+The key components of research data management (RDM) consist of the following: knowing and describing your data, following ethical and legal principles, and understanding the workflows related to securing, storing, sharing, archiving, opening, and publishing your data.
+Here, we take a closer look at these RDM components and their relationship with the scientific research process and the basic services provided by a researcher’s home organisation.

 Last year, the National Library of Finland launched the Digital Open Memory project, which aims to develop the data driven services for researchers, especially in digital humanities.
 According to a survey conducted in the project, reading and interpreting texts, were still the major ways of using digital material among researchers in the humanities, and the pressure to provide more services for text and data mining is obvious.